Contact a Recruiter

 These measures go above and beyond recommended clinical practices and provide a gold standard in infection control.
 We will continue to update and refine its approach to Coronavirus (COVID-19) as more information about the virus continues to be learned.

-It is important that you self-isolate if you have knowingly contracted Coronavirus (COVID-19).
+It is important that you self-isolate if you have knowingly contracted Coronavirus (COVID-19)

 You must answer truthfully when providing information via our online, print and phone channels.
 Providing false information would equate to an offence.

-- had direct contact with anyone known to be infected with Coronavirus (COVID-19), and/or
+- Had direct contact with anyone known to be infected with Coronavirus (COVID-19), and/or

-- currently have or have had cold / flu symptoms in the past 14 days.
+- Currently have or have had cold / flu symptoms in the past 14 days.

 Outpatient visits (in clinic): Active trial participants attending the site for an inpatient or outpatient visit will be required to undergo the same process as described above.
 It is important for participant safety that all outpatient visits are attended as scheduled during the trial process.
-However, we ask that if participants do have any cold or flu-like symptoms, they inform the clinic and not attend their medical screening.
+However, we ask that if participants do have any cold or flu like symptoms, they inform the clinic and not attend their medical screening.
 We will advise the most appropriate action.

 Are clinical trials included under the ‘essential travel’ classification?